Paramount Arts Center

 No one has favorited this theater yet

-Housed in the restored, historic Paramount Theatre, which was built in 1931, the Paramount Arts Center began presenting performing arts in 1972.
+Housed in the restored, historic Paramount Theatre, which was opened on September 5, 1931 with the Paramount ‘talkie’ documentary movie “The Silent Enemy”.
+It had 1,309 seats.
+The Paramount Arts Center began presenting performing arts in 1972.
 Its artistic vision is to create a cultural environment that reaffirms the area’s Appalachian traditions while broadening the region’s aesthetic parameters.
 It accomplishes this vision by presenting several interdisciplinary series of arts programming – both in the historic venue and in identified outreach areas.
 Eighty-nine percent of Paramount sponsored events focus on educational opportunities for the youth.

 Paramount-sponsored programming includes the annual Entertainment Series, which offers headliner entertainment, the Broadway Series which brings the best of touring Broadway productions, a Discovery Series which highlights interesting and unusual productions, Kentucky Music Trail, which brings the best in country artists, and the Youth Education Series, which focuses on programs for tri-state area schools.
 In March 1999, the Paramount partnered with the tri-state’s most-listened-to country music station WTCR for the monthly presentation of the Highway 23 Jamboree, which is a family-oriented, Nashville-style production.
 Other programming includes gospel concerts and various other rentals, which have included national promoters, business teleconferences, government summits as well as local talent, business, education and civic groups.
 Resident companies include the Ashland Youth Ballet and the Backstage Players, a community theatre group for students.
 Recent programming additions include a Jazz Series and a Family Series.